ArupSen/logging-hours/README.md

 * Reading
 * Yoga

 The basic idea is to keep track of how many I spend on a certain activity by logging the hours.
 I've decided that the smallest unit will be the quarter hour.
+Times between the quarter hour will be rounded down which should encourage me to do those few extra minutes up to the next quarter hour.
 I'm going to keep a simple daily list of the above five in my Evernote so that it's easily accessible from any device.
 The cut-off time is going to 01:00 which is my usual bedtime and in some cases I will be doing one of the above right up until then.
 The totals for the day will be held in a basic text file with space separated values like so:

 `0 1.0 0 1.0 0.75`